gorenje/millieons.org/w/earth.md

 ## Earth

-We are all astronauts on spaceship earth.
+We are all astronauts on Spaceship Earth.

 Earth might not be made by us but it is still the biggest spaceship we have.
 It would be interesting to calculate how far we have actually travelled through space on the planet Earth.